 Providing sustainable drainage.

-We collect and treat sewage from our 15 million customers.
-We use our sewer network to transport this sewage for treatment at one of our 351 sewage treatment works.
-Wherever possible the solid elements of sewage (what we call sludge) are used to produce renewable energy while the accompanying water is treated to a high standard and recycled safely to rivers and streams.
+We collect and treat sewage from our 15 million customers, using our sewer network to transport it to one of our 351 sewage treatment works.
+Wherever possible the solid elements of sewage (what we call sludge) are used to produce renewable energy, while the accompanying water is treated to a high standard and recycled safely to rivers and streams.